 fatty acid elevation in increased cardiovascular risk with the ultimate goal of identifying novel therapeutic targets for cardiovascular risk management.

 Dr. Mark Bridenstine is a Fellow in the Division of Endocrinology, Metabolism, and Diabetes.
-He is interested in exploring the mechanisms of exercise impairment in Type 2 Diabetes.
+His interests lie in exploring the mechanisms of exercise impairment in type 2 diabetes.

 BA: Gonzaga University